The damped stochastic wave equation on p.c.f. fractals: Space-time H o lder continuity

 \section{Space-time H\"{o}lder continuity}

-Now that we have the interpretation of the solution $u$ to \eqref{SPDE} as a random function $u:[0,\infty) \times F \to \Rbb$, we can prove results about its continuity in time and space. \begin{defn} Let $R_\infty$ be the supremum metric on $\Rbb \times F$ given by
+Now that we have the interpretation of the solution $u$ to \eqref{SWE} as a function $u: \Omega \times [0,\infty) \times F \to \Rbb$, we can prove results about its continuity in time and space.
+In particular, we show that it has a H\"older continuous version which is also a version of the original $\Hcal$-valued solution found in Theorem \ref{SWEsoln}.